Statement of Inclusion

 • Jewish Culture Club

-The mission of the JCC is to increase community awareness about antisemitism while also sharing and celebrating Jewish culture and traditions with the Masters community.
+The mission of the Jewish Culture Club is to increase community awareness about antisemitism while also sharing and celebrating Jewish culture and traditions with the Masters community.

 • Latinos Unidos